Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

         Custom-Model-Data: -1
       # The amount to display in the gui.
       DisplayAmount: 1
-      # The max range i.e. 1/100 = 1% chance to win.
-      MaxRange: 100
-      # The chance to win i.e. 1%
+      # The lower the number, the less likely to win it.
-      Chance: 1
+      Weight: 1.0
       # An example of a custom player head.
       # This can be a player head as well.
       # https://minecraft-heads.com/